 For students receiving academic accommodations through the Center for Disability Services, informal grievance procedures are available to resolve accommodation and other disability related complaints in a timely manner.

 The University will not discourage students from pursuing a formal grievance in lieu of the informal grievance procedures.
-The button below provides informal and formal grievance procedures for students who believe their rights have been violated under Section 504 (of the Rehabilitation Act of 1973) and/or the Americans with Disabilities Act of 1990.
+The informal and formal grievance procedures that follow apply to students who believe their rights may have been violated under Section 504 of the Rehabilitation Act of 1973 (Section 504) and/or the Americans with Disabilities Act of 1990 (ADA).

 If you have any questions or concerns, please contact our office by email at [email protected] or by phone at 334-244-3631.

 Please open the document below to view the Grievance Procedure in its entirety.

 Disability Services FAQ

 If you have any comments or questions about this FAQ, please contact the department at [email protected] or (334) 244-3631.

 All students attending Auburn University at Montgomery (AUM) with documented disability are encouraged to register for services provided by CDS.

 First, you must be admitted as a student of the University, then complete the Accommodate Student Request form: https://aum-accommodate.symplicity.com/public_accommodation.
 To make the process more efficient, please upload disability documents at the time of your Accommodate Student Request.